 Ammonia can be toxic to aquatic life.
 Fish may suffer a loss of equilibrium, hyperexcitability, increased respiratory activity and oxygen uptake, and increased heart rate.
 At extreme ammonia levels, fish may experience convulsions, coma, and death.
-Therefore, final water quality based effluent limits for total ammonia nitrogen are requirement of this Missouri State Operating Permits.
-A schedule of compliance is given with the final limits so that the permittee has time to secure funding and update their treatment plant, if necessary.
-Please see the Water Protection Program fact sheet titled "Changes to the Water Quality Standard for Ammonia" at http://dnr.mo.gov/pubs/pub2481.htm.

 Native fish and other native aquatic life are extremely important to Missouri's ecosystem.
 They contribute essential nutrients to the streams, rivers, lakes, pond other waters in which they inhabit.
 Freshwater ecosystems are important for human survival, in that it provides a majority of people's drinking water.
 Also, a pristine freshwater ecosystem with an abundance of aquatic life can increase the community's overall income of revenue.
 Revenue to businesses and sales tax revenue is increased as the natural amenity will attract fisherman and tourism to the area.
 Fish and other aquatic life also provide a source of low cost sustenance for the people within the surrounding communities.
+Final water quality-based effluent limits for total ammonia nitrogen is a requirement of this permit.
+A schedule of compliance is given with the final limits so that the permittee has time to secure funding and update their treatment plant, if necessary.
+Further information can be found in the Water Protection Program fact sheet titled "Changes to the Water Quality Standard for Ammonia" at https://dnr.mo.gov/document-search/ammonia-criteria-new-epa-recommended-criteria-pub2481/pub2481.

 The construction and installation of land application is another option that has been evaluated within this document.
 The Missouri State Operating Permit for a land application system does not contain discharge effluent limits as there is no potential to cause an excursion of water quality standards.
-Therefore, a land application system is of value to the permittee when considering costs associated with operation and maintenance, and future regulatory changes.
+Therefore, a land application system is of value to the permittee when considering costs associated with O&M, and future regulatory changes.